Main Menu 1

 1890 - 1980

-Active in social circles, Crawford was a member of the Whitman College Board of Overseers, played the cello in the Walla Walla Symphony from its inception in 1907.
+Active in social circles, Crawford was a member of the Whitman College Board of Overseers, and played the cello in the Walla Walla Symphony from its inception in 1907.
 He was also an active member of the American Society of Civil Engineers and was awarded an honorary Doctor of Science degree from Whitman College in 1959.

 Crawford died in Walla Walla on June 28, 1980 at the age of 90.